vineetver/Object-Detection-Without-OpenCV/README.md

+<h2 align="center"> Multidimensional Motif Discovery</h2>

-## About
+## Task Description

-This notebook demonstrates multidimensional motif search in python.

-In this notebook I consider a simple case:

-* I have a image of chickens
-* Inside image of chickens theres a bug
-* I want to find the coordinates of the bug
+The task is to find the coordinates of the bug in a given image without using pattern matching libraries.
+The image is a picture of multiple chickens in this case.

-This notebook does not use any image detection or pattern matching algorithms/libraries.
-OpenCV is only used for I/O.

-For the input image below, in which the corrdinates of the bug are manually encoded at the bottom right corner for clarity.
+My solution is to convert the image into a time series of pixel values and then run a motif discovery algortihm to find the coordinates of the bug.
+Alternatively, I can use brute force by checking every possible combination of pixels.

+Example:

+Here is a picture with one bug.
+The coordinates are hard coded to troubleshoot the algorithm.

 ![image](https://user-images.githubusercontent.com/66165922/159823443-82239655-1abd-4728-9d92-2d54788854f4.png)

-I run motif search on the input image and plot the coordinates found by the search...
+I run motif search on the input image and plot the coordinates using opencv.
+The bold bounding box is the bug.

 ![image](https://user-images.githubusercontent.com/66165922/159824039-9ea95671-add8-4a31-b4b8-7584988b9c71.png)

-## Getting Started
+## Dependencies

-### Dependancies

 List of all the libraries you need to run the code.